rvatanme/Device-Simulation-Using-C-C-/README.md

 ![](https://latex.codecogs.com/svg.latex?%5Cdpi%7B300%7D%20%5CLARGE%20J_%7Bi&plus;1/2%7D%20%3D%20%5Cfrac%7BeD%20_%7Bi&plus;1/2%7D%7D%7Ba_i%7D%5Bn_%7Bi&plus;1%7DB%28%5Cfrac%7BV_%7Bi&plus;1%7D-V_i%7D%7BV_t%7D%29-n_iB%28%5Cfrac%7BV_i-V_%7Bi&plus;1%7D%7D%7BV_t%7D%29%5D)

 ## Numerical Sulotion of Discretized Equations
-The result of the discretization using finite difference, is a system of algebraic equations, which are all linear AΦ=Q. The veriety of method for solving linear equations include: (1) Direct methods a: Guassian elemination b: LU decomposition method (2) Iterative method a: mesh relaxation methods b: Matrix methods.
-Here in the code, the LU decomposition method is used in order to solve Poisson-Boltzmann equation.
+The result of the discretization using finite difference, is several coupled of linear algebraic equations Au=f.
+Each of these linear algebraic equations can be solved with the variety of methods including: (1) Direct methods a: Guassian elemination b: LU decomposition method (2) Iterative method a: mesh relaxation methods (Successive Over-Relaxation (SOR), or LSOR) b: Matrix methods (Jacobi, Gauss-Seidel, ...).
+Here in the code, the LU decomposition method is used in order to solve each linear equation.
 For a given tridiagonal matrix Au=f (where A and f is known and the goal is finding u), A can be decomposed to L and U as follows:

 ![](https://github.com/rvatanme/Device-Simulation-Using-C-C-/blob/main/LU_M.png)